 SIMPLIFY THE INSTALLATION:

 Execute command > Hit enter for current root password > Press Y and hit ENTER for new password > Set New Password > Re-enter New Password > Press Y and Hit ENTER for delete anonymous users > Press Y and Hit ENTER for Disallow remote login > Press Y and Hit ENTER for Delete test Database > Press Y and Hit ENTER for Reload Privileges.

 Those are the simple steps of installations of MariaDB for the LAMP stack on Ubuntu and Debian server.
-After database installation you can create a new database for your every new project, also you can create your database for WordPress website, and even you can create multiple databases and install multiple WordPress websites in a single server.
+After database installation, you can create a new database for every new project.
+You can also create your database for a WordPress website, and even you can create multiple databases and install various WordPress websites on a single server.